otills/openvim/docs/assembly.md

 #### Attach legs to support the XY stage
 <img src="assets/parts_baseLegs.png" height = "60" align="center">

-**i)** : Feed machine bolts from below the pre-drilled holes in the aluminium base to the tapped holes in each aluminium leg and tighten
+**ii)** : Feed machine bolts from below the pre-drilled holes in the aluminium base to the tapped holes in each aluminium leg and tighten

 ---
 #### Attach aluminium optic support block